 Community Right to Bid

-Part 5 in Chapter 3 of the Localism Act 2011 deals with the setting up of lists of assets of community value and sets out the nomination process for Community Right to Bid.
+Part 5 in Chapter 3 of the Localism Act 2011 deals with setting up lists of assets of community value and sets out the nomination process for Community Right to Bid.

 Their purpose is to give community groups a right to nominate property that is believed to further the social interests or social wellbeing of the local community, and gives them time to make a bid to buy the property on the open market if the property owner decides to sell.